Graceful shutdown and zero downtime deployments in Kubernetes

 When an Endpoint is added, removed or updated, kube-proxy retrieves the new list of endpoints.

-Kube-proxy uses the endpoints to creating iptables rules on each Node of your cluster.
+Kube-proxy uses the endpoints to create iptables rules on each Node of your cluster.

 The Ingress controller uses the same list of endpoints.